riscv-boom/riscv-boom/docs/sections/issue-units.rst

 The Issue Unit
 ==============

-The issue window holds dispatched micro-ops that have not yet executed.
+The Issue Queues hold dispatched Micro-Ops that have not yet executed.
-When all of the operands for the micro-op are ready, the issue slot sets its “request" bit high.
+When all of the operands for the Micro-Op are ready, the issue slot sets its “request" bit high.
 The issue select logic then chooses to issue a slot which is asserting its “request" signal.
-Once a micro-op is issued, it is removed from the issue window to make room for more dispatched instructions.
+Once a Micro-Op is issued, it is removed from the Issue Queue to make room for more dispatched instructions.

-BOOM uses a “unified" issue window - all instructions of all types (integer, floating point, memory) are placed into a single issue window.
+BOOM uses a split Issue Queues - instructions of specific types are placed into a unique Issue Queue (integer, floating point, memory).
+Note: Current BOOM also allows for a unified Issue Queue (but only with integer and memory types).

 Speculative Issue
 -----------------

-Although not yet supported, future designs may choose to speculatively issue micro-ops for improved performance (e.g., speculating that a load instruction will hit in the cache and thus issuing dependent micro-ops assuming the load data will be available in the bypass network).
-In such a scenario, the issue window cannot remove speculatively issued micro-ops until the speculation has been resolved.
-If a speculatively-issued micro-op failure occurs, then all issued micro-ops that fall within the speculated window must be killed and retried from the issue window.
+Although not yet supported, future designs may choose to speculatively issue Micro-Ops for improved performance (e.g., speculating that a load instruction will hit in the cache and thus issuing dependent Micro-Ops assuming the load data will be available in the bypass network).
+In such a scenario, the Issue Queue cannot remove speculatively issued Micro-Ops until the speculation has been resolved.
+If a speculatively-issued Micro-Op failure occurs, then all issued Micro-Ops that fall within the speculated window must be killed and retried from the issue window.
 More advanced techniques are also available.